Learned Optimizers for Analytic Continuation: Introduction

 Inverse problems appear in many perspectives of physics and machine learning, such as learning Hamiltonian in the classical \cite{Chow1968,Hinton1986,Bresler2015} or quantum sense \cite{Anshu2020,Bairey2019,Amin2018} and recovering sparse signal from noise measurements \cite{Donoho2006,Candes2005}.
-In quantum many-body problems, correlation functions are often computed in imaginary time \cite{Gull2011,Gubernatis2016} so that an analytic continuation has to be implemented to obtain the spectral function in real frequency in order to extract meaningful information.
-The analytic continuation is nothing but a linear inverse problem, which is, however, highly ill-posed and may often yield unphysical solutions.
+In quantum many-body problems, correlation functions are often computed in imaginary time \cite{Gull2011,Gubernatis2016,Wei2017,Hu2019,Hu2020} so that an analytic continuation has to be implemented to obtain the spectral function in real frequency in order to extract meaningful information.
+The analytic continuation is nothing but a linear inverse problem, which is, however, highly ill-posed and may have infinite unphysical solutions.

-Many algorithms have been proposed to attack this problem.
-These include pad\'e approximation, stochastic methods \cite{Sandvik1998,Sandvik2016,Ghanem2020a,Ghanem2020b}, maximum entropy methods \cite{JARRELL1996,Sim2018,Kraberger2017,Silver1990,Gunnarsson2010b,Reymbaut2015,Rumetshofer2019}, and the Nevanlinna method \cite{Fei2021}.
-Classical methods such as the pad\'e approximation \cite{Deisz1996} and the singular value decomposition (SVD) \cite{Gunnarsson2010} usually perform well in many tasks.
-The hyper parameter selection of maximum entropy methods can also be adjusted in various ways \cite{Bryan1990,Bergeron2016}.
+Many algorithms \cite{Gianluca2017} have been proposed to attack this problem, including the pad\'e approximation \cite{Han2017}, stochastic methods \cite{Sandvik1998,Sandvik2016,Ghanem2020a,Ghanem2020b}, maximum entropy methods \cite{JARRELL1996,Sim2018,Kraberger2017,Silver1990,Gunnarsson2010b,Reymbaut2015,Rumetshofer2019}, and the Nevanlinna method \cite{Fei2021}.
+Classical methods such as the pad\'e approximation \cite{Deisz1996} and the singular value decomposition (SVD) \cite{Gunnarsson2010} have been applied to the Hubbard model.
 But none of them holds for all situations and a case-by-case tuning is often needed.
-For instance, maximum entropy methods demand a highly empirical selection of prior distributions.
+For instance, maximum entropy methods demand a highly empirical selection of prior distributions of the spectral function.

 From the view of representation learning, high dimensional data of real world always have certain low-dimensional structures.
-The spectral function may have a sparse structure if it is properly discretized.
-This has motivated a line of work focusing on sparsity of the spectral function \cite{Ohzeki2018,YOSHIMI2019,Otsuki2020,Otsuki2017,Shinaoka2017}.
+For a high dimensional vector, the simplest low-dimensional structure is sparsity, which means that the vector may have many zero entries.
+The spectral function may therefore also have a sparse structure if it is properly discretized.
+This has motivated a transformation of the analytic continuation problem to a basis pursuit (BP) problem and inspired a line of work focusing on sparsity of the spectral function \cite{Ohzeki2018,YOSHIMI2019,Otsuki2020,Otsuki2017,Shinaoka2017}.
 Unfortunately, the power of sparsity-based methods is greatly limited by the ill-poseness of the Fermi kernel matrix.